I have to admit that, until sometime in 1999, I thought one needed a Windows or Unix or Linux system to connect with the Internet.

 On a happier note, I gave Zeke a Future Domain TMC-850ibm SCSI card and 2 GB SCSI disk, in June 2005.
 The TMC-850 card includes a BIOS ROM that provides INT 013h services for the attached SCSI disk.
 That disk has about twice the speed of the parallel port based life support arrangement.
 It has given Zeke a whole new life.
 In 2009, Zeke turned 21!

 About the time that I was beginning to be aware of DOS Internet software, I also started looking for a tool for comparing or rating PC processor performance.
 I wound up settling on a Linux BogoMIPS measurement.
-I Boot a diskette based Linux rescue system to obtain each reading.
+I used to Boot a diskette based Linux rescue system to obtain each reading.
 I have two of these rescue systems: A Slackware Linux v3.4 based system with a v2.0.30 kernel.
 And, a Red Hat Linux v6.2 based system with a v2.2.14-5.0 kernel.
 These two rescue systems give closely matching or tracking BogoMIPS measurements over a wide variety of PCs.

 After a discussion of these things one day, Glenn McCorkle found source for a standalone version of the Linux BogoMIPS measurement.
 He made some 16-bit "Real Mode" DOS versions using the Borland C/C++ v3.1 compiler.
 While showing me the way, Glenn's makes had a couple of issues of their own.
 The best one's BogoMIPS measurements didn't track the measurements from my rescue systems very well, on some PCs.
 This may be seen to be due to it being a 16-bit, rather than a 32-bit, program.
 And, even though it was a 16-bit program, Glenn's best tool wouldn't run on an 8088 based PC.